 Introduction:

 Although the United States received the largest number of immigrants in the western hemisphere in the 19th and 20th centuries, immigrants’ relative impact was just as important in other countries such as Argentina and Brazil.
-This course explores the complex events, trends and personal decisions migrants' decisions.
-Most of the course spans from 1860 1990 period, but many of the topics also relate to more recent migrations.
-We will explore elements of through four modules: Drivers of Migration; Identity and Transformation; Legislation and Reception; and Cultural Participation and Next Generations.
+This course explores the complex events, trends and personal decisions impacting migrants' decisions and lived experiences.
+Most of the course spans from 1860 to 1990 period, but many of the topics also relate to more recent migrations.
+We will explore elements of transatlantic, transpacific and intra-American migration through four modules: Drivers of Migration; Identity and Transformation; Legislation and Reception; and Cultural Participation and Next Generations.

-This approach allows us to seek to understand why people migrate who migratesand how they choose s The course highlight edracial, and generational dynamics, as well as their intersectionalities.
+This approach allows us to seek to understand why people migrate, who migrates, and how they choose their destinations.
+The course also highlights historical patterns and discussions of acculturation, assimilation and adaptation and how immigrants and non-immigrants interacted with these ideas.
+Special consideration will emphasize gendered, racial, and generational dynamics, as well as their intersectionalities.
 The course incorporates a variety of materials including letters, memoirs, monographs and demographic studies and students will be involved in a hands-on and community-engaged discovery of Rochester’s own immigrant past in comparison to other immigrant communities.

 Learning Objectives: